TO REDUCE TREATMENT COSTS

 Check prices of the chemotherapy agents.
 Often, you'll find that you

-purchase them (with a prescription from your doctor) from a pharmacy at
+purchase them (with a prescription from your vet) from a pharmacy at

 a lower price.